-*William Kidd is also known as The Unlucky Pirate
+*William Kidd, also known as The Unlucky Pirate.

-*Sir Henry Morgan is known as The Pirate King (1654 in Hispanola)
+*Sir Henry Morgan, also known as The Pirate King (1654 in Hispaniola)

 Francisco de Bobadilla was born in Spain around 1450.
 He became a nobleman who served fighting against the Moors when Spain retook their country.
 His title was Francisco de Bobadilla, Chevalier and Knight.
 Commander of the Royal Order of Calatrava.
 Because of his title and service he was favored by the royal family.